Salisbury Demolition Permit Bond: A Comprehensive Guide

 How Much Does the Salisbury Demolition Permit Bond Cost?

-The Salisbury Demolition Permit bond costs just $100.
+The Salisbury Demolition Permit bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?